vic0627/karman/assets/doc/en/final-api.md

 - `resPromise`: The response result, which is a Promise object.
 It can be used to retrieve data using async/await or Promise chaining.
 - `abort`: The method to cancel the request, which is a synchronous task.
-- `payload`: The main parameter object accepted by the final API.
-It should have the attributes determined by payloadDef when defining the final API.
-If the required parameters are not defined in payloadDef but there is a need to set config when calling the final API, payload can be passed as an empty object, `undefined`, `null`, or similar values.
+- `payload`: The main parameter object accepted by the FinalAPI.
+It should have the attributes determined by payloadDef when defining the FinalAPI.
+If the required parameters are not defined in payloadDef but there is a need to set config when calling the FinalAPI, payload can be passed as an empty object, `undefined`, `null`, or similar values.
-- `config`: The parameter to overwrite the final API configuration.
+- `config`: The parameter to overwrite the FinalAPI configuration.
 However, it cannot overwrite initial configurations such as url, method, payloadDef, etc.

 ## Flow